kart-i/UI-and-API-Testing-UIBank/README.md

-About Application :
+**About the Application:**
 UI Bank is a web-based application designed to simulate the functionality of modern banking software.
-It provides users with features such as account management, fund transfers, transaction history, loan applications, and other financial services.
-This application is developed to showcase or mimic real-world banking operations, making it useful for learning, testing, or demonstration purposes.
+It offers features such as account management, fund transfers, transaction history, loan applications, and other financial services.
+The application is developed to mimic real-world banking operations, making it valuable for learning, testing, and demonstration purposes.

+**Objective of the Assignment:**
-The objective of this assignment is to understand the Hybrid framework and write testcases for both UI and API testing.
+The goal of this assignment is to understand the Hybrid Framework and to write test cases for both **UI and API testing**.
+The tasks include:

-1. Testcase is written to create an account from the UI automatically using Selenium.
+Writing a test case to automatically create an account via the UI using **Selenium** and **TestNG**.
-2. Whereby, a testcase is written to validate the created account through REST API using Rest-Assured Library.
+Writing a test case to validate the created account through **REST API** using the **Rest-Assured** library.